 3. Market Structures:

-From perfect competition to monopoly, understanding market structures aids in devising appropriate pricing and market entry strategies.
+From perfect competition to monopolies, understanding market structures aids in devising appropriate pricing and market entry strategies.
 Managerial economics provides insights into how firms can maneuver within different market scenarios.

 4. Pricing Strategies: